The following information is taken from college policy 3010 Course Repeat.

-- In accordance with state board regulations, the college uses the highest grade earned when calculating the cumulative GPA.
+- In keeping with state rules, the college uses the highest grade earned when determining a student’s GPA.

-- Other colleges and universities may not recognize the course repeat indicator on transcripts.
-To avoid possible issues, students should check with other institutions prior to transferring their credits.
+- Other schools may not accept the course repeat sign on a student’s transcript.
+To avoid problems, students should check with other schools prior to transferring their credits.

-- This rule applies to registration in credit-bearing or Adult Basic Education (ABE/ESL) courses, including courses accepted by the college as transfer credit.
+- This rule applies to enrollment in credit and Adult Basic Education (ABE/ESL) courses, including courses accepted by the college as transfer credit.

-- This rule does not apply to non-credit continuing education courses.
+- This rule does not apply to non-credit community education courses.

-- Students must register for the course they wish to repeat and pay all required tuition and fees.
+Students must enroll for the course they wish to repeat and pay tuition and fees.

 - Students do not need to earn a higher grade.